 1“What makes John Bonham such a good drummer?”

 First off, if you’ve ever asked yourself “why do people make a ‘big deal’ out of John Bonham?
-I mean, is he really worthy of all of that hype?” hopefully someone inside your help slapped you with this video below explaining what made him truly unique as a musician.
+I mean, is he really worthy of all of that hype?” hopefully someone inside your crew slapped you with this video below explaining what made him truly unique as a musician.
 This wasn’t just some dude that had a natural rhythm, he was studied and ridiculously disciplined about his craft.

 2The drumbeat for “Fool in the Rain”